-4. Select Add Sources.
+4. Click the Add Sources button.

-Editing a Source's TLP Label
+Editing a Source

-The option to edit a source's TLP label is only available if TLP visibility is enabled via the TLP tab in the Data Controls page.
+The Edit Sources window allows you to edit a source's TLP label (if TLP visibility is enabled via the TLP tab) or remove the source from the object.

 - 1. Locate the Sources pane on the object details page. - 2.
+Click the Edit option.

-Click a source to access the Edit Sources window.
-This window lists all the sources associated with the system object.
+This Edit Sources window lists all the sources associated with the system object.